Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>Integrated Mesh layer types typically come with pre-authored Levels of Detail.
 For input data that does not come with pre-authored LoDs, different LoD generation models can be employed.
 For example, 3D Object layers based on the <code>Mesh-pyramids</code> profile may choose to create an LoD pyramid for all features based on generalizing, reducing and fusing the geometries (meshes) for individual features while preserving feature identity.
 The same approach can also be used with Integrated Mesh layers based on the <code>mesh-pyramid</code> profile - in this case there are no features and each node contains a generalized version of the mesh covered by its descendants.</p>

 <p>
-The first step in the automatic LoD generation process is to build the I3S bounding volume tree hierarchy based on the spatial distribution of the 3D GIS features.
-Once this has been completed generation of the reduced lod content for interior nodes can proceed.</p>
+The first step in the automatic LoD generation process is to build the I3S bounding volume tree hierarchy based on the spatial distribution of the 3D features.
+Once this has been completed generation of the reduced LoD content for interior nodes can proceed.</p>
 <p>
 As shown in Table 2 below, different models of LoD generation are applicable to different 3D layers.
 </p>